 Photo by Aimee Gardner

 Look no further than Sushi Zanmai for quality and convenience.
 This sushi bar (sorry, no conveyor belts here!) chain offers fresh, high-quality sushi sets at over 40 branches throughout Tokyo — including two branches in Shinjuku alone.
-To keep things Cheapo, we recommend the lunch sets, which cost ¥1,078¥5,808 and come with soup, salad, and unlimited green tea.
-There’s an English menu, and you can order by matching the number on the menu to the provided ordering sheet.
+We recommend the lunch sets, which cost ¥1,078¥5,808 and come with soup, salad, and unlimited green tea.

 Sushi Katsura